The West’s Best Floral Designer Is Also a Style Powerhouse

 “I’m only good at one thing.
 Being myself.”

 It’s worked out well for him.
-In addition to opening Bloom & Plume—the only queer- and black-owned coffee shop on the east side of L.A.—in the last year, Harris has been a featured artist at MOCA, has performed at The Broad, is debuting a show this spring on Quibi called Centerpiece (starring Maya Rudolph and Rashida Jones), and will be a judge on an upcoming HBO Max new reality competition show, Full Bloom.
+In addition to opening Bloom & Plume—the only queer- and black-owned coffee shop on the east side of L.A.—in the last year, Harris has been a featured artist at MOCA, has performed at The Broad, and will be a judge on an upcoming HBO Max new reality competition show, Full Bloom.

 His style principles are simple: Buy what you love, lean into the things that move you, and use beauty as a tool to speak about deeper issues you care about.
 “We’re in a time where clothing is used as armor,” says Harris, “to protect ourselves, to feel better about ourselves, to belong.
 Part of my artwork is photographing people without their clothes on, surrounded by flowers.
 When you strip people of all the social signifiers of fashion, you really see them.”